kmdlogic/kmd-logic-citizen-documents-client/README.md

-# KMD Logic CitizenDocuments and CompanyDocuments Client
+# KMD Logic CitizenDocuments Client

 A dotnet client library for uploading and sending documents for citizens and companies via the Logic platform.